isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/From Government Hill to Fort Canning Hill.md

 -----

 <details>
-<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">The Union Jack on Fort Canning Hill was raised by the first British Resident and Commandant of Singapore (1819 to 1823) William Farquhar.
+<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18"> The Union Jack on Fort Canning Hill was raised by the first British Resident and Commandant of Singapore (1819–1823), William Farquhar.
+It was later used for several purposes, including informing the settlement about the arrival of ships in the harbour.
+The hoisting of the flag captivated the locals, as the hill was believed to be haunted and deserted at the time.
+Munshi Abdullah recounted the incident in his autobiography, _Hikayat Abdullah_ (2009). (p.
+146).

+	The Union Jack on Fort Canning Hill was raised by the first British Resident and Commandant of Singapore (1819 to 1823) William Farquhar.
 It was later used, among other things, to inform the settlement on the arrival of ships in the harbour.
 The hoisting was recounted by Munshi Abdullah in his autobiography, <span style="font-style: italic;">Hikayat Abdullah</span> (1849) (<a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=13606908" target="_blank">Call no.: RSING 959.5 ABD</a>).
 The action captivated the locals as the hill was deserted and was believed to be haunted at the time.
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read the account.</span></summary>

 <br>